bailus/WebGL-Solar-System/README.md

 I've heard some schools are giving assignments that are quite similar to this project.
 It was written as a personal project (without connection to any school), then released as open source software.

 ### Teachers
 Unfortunately, I can't hide it from your students.
-Removing things from the commons for the benefit of educational institutions is counterproductive to say the least.
+Removing something from the commons for the benefit of an educational institution would be counterproductive to say the least.

 ### Students
 You might be able to use this as reference, but make sure you clearly cite your sources.
 Remember that your teachers aren't stupid.
 This code is quite distinctive - even in the abstract.
 And the person marking your work has probably seen it before.